RachelKennedy09/Summit-Scene-Mobile-App/docs/DEVLOG.md

 6. Connect HubScreen to API (fetch events from backend)hubscreen with mock events
 7. Loading and error states for event feed
 8. Show events by town
+9. See event details
+10. pull to refresh

 #### 🔥 Challenges + How I Solved Them